Steam rises from outdoor pools overlooking a waterfall at a 90-year-old hotel in Fukushima Prefecture’s Tsuchiyu Onsen.

 Since geothermal binary plants were rare in Japan seven years ago, it was difficult for Genki Up Tsuchiyu to get a bank loan for the start-up investment of ¥700 million.
 With the help of Japan Oil, Gas and Metals National Corp., however, 90 percent was eventually funded through bank loans, after 10 percent had already been covered by a government fund.

 The plant has been up and running since November 2015.
 Kato estimates that the investment will have been paid off after 10 years, enabling Genki Up Tsuchiyu to subsequently make further investments with the eventual aim of becoming energy independent.
-The binary plant, which has an annual capacity of 440 kilowatts, and the company’s small hydropower plant, with an annual capacity of 140 kilowatts, together produce enough electricity to power 1,000 homes — more than the town’s overall consumption.
+The binary plant, which has a production capacity of 440 kilowatt hours, and the company’s small hydropower plant, with a production capacity of 140 kilowatt hours, together produce enough electricity to power 1,000 homes — more than the town’s overall consumption.

 During peak hours, however, demand exceeds the amount of electricity produced.
 As the community has yet to invest in a battery that ensures the plant can continue to operate during a power cut, Tsuchiyu Onsen is still not self-reliant in terms of electricity.